DevloperAmanSingh/google-calender-integration-task/README.md

 - Tokens are stored securely in Redis (Upstash) and are mapped using the user's email address.
 - A secure, HTTP-only cookie stores the email on the frontend for persistent identification without exposing sensitive information.

-### **Multi-User Architecture**
+### Calender Sync Mechanism**

 - Implemented Google Calendar Webhooks via the `watch()` API to detect changes in real-time.
 - Backend listens to calendar change notifications via webhook route and it will sync the calender using syncToken.

 ### **Event Change Detection**

-- Here iI have used Google’s incremental sync (syncToken) to fetch only changed events, reducing API calls.
+- Here I have used Google’s incremental sync (syncToken) to fetch only changed events, reducing API calls.
-- After the new changes are received from the google calender using `synctoen` we update those changes in the redis and display in the UI within 3-4 sec
+- After the new changes are received from the google calender using `synctoken` we update those changes in the redis and display in the UI within 3-4 sec

 ### **Frontend Sync & Polling**
-- Frontend polls /events periodically like every 3-4 sec to get the latest data from the redis and reflect in the ui
+- Frontend polls /events periodically like every 5 sec to get the latest data from the redis and reflect in the ui